Refried Bean Dip Recipe (without Cream Cheese)

 Making a creamy bean dip from scratch is super easy, and since it comes together in minutes, you’ll be snacking in no time!
 This delicious dip skips the slow cooker and food processor, using only a small pot to create a cheesy bean dip on your stovetop.
-This creamy, refried bean dip is the perfect appetizer anytime you need a quick, last minute dish to pass.
-It's made with simple ingredients that you probably already have in your pantry.

-Hot bean dip is different from a layer dip but still contains lots of your favorite toppings like pinto beans, cheese and sour cream.
-I use a can of good quality refried pinto beans - refried black beans would also be delicious - in this simple recipe along with spices I always keep on hand.
+Hot bean dip contains lots of your favorite toppings like pinto beans, cheese, and sour cream.
+I use a can of good quality refried beans – refried black beans would also be delicious – in this simple recipe along with spices I always keep on hand.
+The sour cream gives it a tanginess that can’t be found in a cream cheese bean dip.

 Ingredients

-How to Make Refried Bean Dip
+How to Make Refried Bean Dip (Step by Step)

 Warm the refried beans in a small pot over medium heat.